ON THIS PAGE: You will learn about the different types of treatments doctors use for people with penile cancer. Use the menu to see other pages.

 There are 2 types of chemotherapy that may be used for penile cancer: topical chemotherapy and systemic chemotherapy.

 Systemic chemotherapy is given directly into the bloodstream to reach cancer cells throughout the body.
-Chemotherapy for penile cancer is generally given through an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
+Chemotherapy for penile cancer is generally given through an intravenous (IV) tube placed into a vein using a needle or as a pill or capsule that is swallowed (orally).
+If you are given oral medications, be sure to ask your health care team about how to safely store and handle it.

 Cisplatin (available as a generic drug)